maggiew0785/PC-Divergence/README.md

-# PC-Divergence: Measuring Copyright Risk in Text-to-Image Generation

-This repository contains the implementation for measuring Prompt-Character Divergence (PC-D), a novel metric for assessing copyright infringement risk in text-to-image generation models.
+# PC-D Evaluation Code (Anonymous Submission)

+This repository contains code to compute **Prompt-Character Divergence (PC-D)** scores for evaluating semantic drift in text-to-image models.
+The code supports generation-free evaluation of model outputs and is designed for reproducibility on standard hardware.

+This code was submitted as supplementary material to a NeurIPS 2025 paper submission.

 ## Overview